< Back

 Angel of the Annunciation.
 Wood, 55 x 34.

 Very damaged.
 The companion panel representing the Virgin Annunciate is now in the Yale University Art Gallery.
 It would be normal for panels such as these to have occupied the pinnacles at the sides of a large altarpiece.
 Mason Perkins (1911), who discovered the two panels, believed that they crowned the Madonna of the Snow (painted for the chapel of San Bonifazio in Siena Cathedral and now in the Contini-Bonacossi collection at the Uffizi).
 Federico Zeri argued (in the 1956 Burlington Magazine) that they belonged instead to the triptych painted for the Arte della Lana (parts of which survive at Siena and elsewhere), which is known from eighteenth-century descriptions to have had side pinnacles of the Virgin and Angel Annunciate.
-They have also been linked to an altarpiece mentioned in seventeenth-century guidebooks as painted for the Petroni Chapel of the church of San Francesco at Siena.
-No compelling evidence has been unearthed in support of any of these theories.
+They have also been linked (along with side panels of St Nicholas of Bari in the Louvre and St Anthony Abbot in the collection of the Monte dei Paschi bank) to an altarpiece mentioned in seventeenth-century guidebooks as painted for the Petroni Chapel of the church of San Francesco at Siena.
+No decisive evidence has been unearthed in support of any of these theories.

 Melbourne.
 National Gallery of Victoria.